Debsnil24/React-Go-ToDo/README.md

 * Create a Collection in the Database
 * Connect to the Connection
 * Update the data in the .env file
-Refer to Environment Variables section for more details on creating the .env file
+Refer to [Environment Variable](#Environment-Variable) section for more details on creating the .env file

 #### Start the server
 * Make sure to update the path to .env in connect.go